StanfordVL/GibsonEnv/README.md

 For detailed instructions of rendering semantics in Gibson, see [semantic instructions](gibson/utils/semantics.md).
 In the light beta release, the space `17DRP5sb8fy` includes Matterport 3D style semantic annotation and `space7` includes Stanford 2D3DS style annotation.

-**Agreement**: If you choose to use the models from [Stanford 2D3DS](http://buildingparser.stanford.edu/) or [Matterport 3D](https://niessner.github.io/Matterport/)for rendering semantics, we ask you to agree to and sign their respective agreements.
+**Agreement**: If you choose to use the models from [Stanford 2D3DS](http://buildingparser.stanford.edu/) or [Matterport 3D](https://niessner.github.io/Matterport/) for rendering semantics, we ask you to agree to and sign their respective agreements.
 See [here](https://niessner.github.io/Matterport/) for Matterport3D and [here](https://github.com/alexsax/2D-3D-Semantics) for Stanford 2D3DS.

 Starter Code